 - Follow the steps as indicated.

-- Required of all new freshmen who plan to enroll in classes for fall 2021.
+- Required of all new freshmen who plan to enroll in classes.

 - The $200 deposit is a down payment applied to future charges you'll incur on your UND bill (tuition, fees, etc.).
 It's not an additional charge.